 It is a path best walked for the rest of your life, where the slow, subtle changes can work their magic over time.
 A simple glance at mountains should remind us that over time, even the fundamental landscape of the planet can be changed.
 So much more so the ladnscape of our own lives.
 Spending a year or two training in martial arts is simply not good enough.
 The training should be a constant companion in your life, right by your side to guide you and give you strength.
 This cannot happen unless you become committed to it.
 Train until you cannot imagine a life without it. make it a part of every fiber, every cell of your body, mind and spirit.

-O-Sensei said "whenever I move, that is aikido"
+O-Sensei said "whenever I move, that is aikido".

 I am not suggesting everyone run out and get inked, although you are certainly free to do so.

 Rather, I am strongly suggesting that each of you make a lifelong commitment to something you love.
-Relentless pursue your passion.
+Relentlessly pursue your passion.
 Do not expect someone else to give it to you - go and seek it yourself, and spare no resource to discover it.
 Once you do, your life will become the great adventure it was meant to be.

 My kris and I are about to enter a new stage of life - a stage that will have even more good times and good training; a stage that will bring even greater happiness.
 I hope you will be with me.
 I hope you will find your own great adventure, whatever it may be.